Application to PTA Program

 All complete applications with documentation of the minimum qualifications are evaluated and ranked in the first three (3) selection criteria.
-Points are assigned based on information acquired in the KSU academic record.
-The top 45 applicants are invited to interview and submit an essay.
+Points are assigned based on information acquired in the Kent State University academic record.
+The top 45 applicants are invited to attend applicant assessment day.
 Seats in the class are offered to the applicants with the highest total points in all 7 criteria.
 Acceptance to technical study continues until a maximum of 28 students are accepted, or first semester classes begin.

 - Grade Pont Average (40 points maximum)

 - College courses completed that are required in the PTST degree (40 points maximum)

 - Essential Behaviors (12 points maximum) Observation Hours Changes Due to Covid-19